Estimated reading time: 4 minutes

 You may not appreciate just how awesome these tiny creatures are.
 They are truly incredible waste-munching machines.

-A worm farm is one of the simplest and most useful things you can add to your garden to rapidly increase soil fertility with absolutely no cost.
+A worm farm is one of the simplest and best things you can add to your garden to increase soil fertility.
+Even better, it’s almost free to set up.
+The only cost may be buying worms if you can’t get some from a friend.

 Hugh with hands full o'worms